Testing

 Preliminary steps

-First of all, you need to modify your .NET MAUI application project so that can be linked to a test project.
+First, you need to modify your .NET MAUI application project to be linked to a test project.

 Open your project definition; it should be something like the following: